fsprojects/Paket/docs/content/lockfile.md

 Here we specify dependencies on the standard NuGet feed's `Castle.Windsor-log4net` and `Rx-Main` packages; both these packages have dependencies on further NuGet packages.

-The `packages.lock` file records the concrete resolutions of all direct *and indirect* dependencies of your project:-
+The `Paket.lock` file records the concrete resolutions of all direct *and indirect* dependencies of your project:-

     [lang=textfile]
     NUGET